Sumu09/Sumu09/README.md

-- 🌱 I’m currently learning **C, and soon I'll dive into C++, I will try my best to develope my coding skill by learning every programming languages and tools**
+- 🌱 I’m currently learning **C, the mother of all languages🙏🏻, and soon I'll dive into C++, I will try my best to develope my coding skill by learning every programming languages and tools**

 - 👨‍💻 I’m working on **basic coding projects right now.
 Stay tuned for updates🙂**